tawfiqh58/ts-server/README.md

 ---

-How to initialize this project from scratch?
+Initialize this project from scratch

 ```bash
 npm i -g typescript